Centril/rfcs/text/0000-uniform-generic-bounds.md

 which must satisfy `MyTrait<T>` for all `T`.
 This correspondence in between implementation syntax and type syntax could be a boon for learnability.

-Similarly, we could allow regions to be quantified in `dyn` as:
+Similarly, we could allow lifetimes to be quantified in `dyn` as:
 `Box<dyn<'a> Fn(&'a u8)>`.

 ## `impl Fn(impl Debug)`